Skip to main content Accessibility information

 View profile

-Hazel is a chartered member and associate fellow of the British Psychological Society (BPS), and a senior fellow of the HEA.
-She teaches community psychology, neuropsychology and research methods.
-Her research focuses on identity, student engagement and hidden disabilities.
+She is a chartered member and associate fellow of the British Psychological Society (BPS), and a senior fellow of the HEA.

 She is a member of the BPS Member Board and UEC.
 She is the manager of the Marjon Memory Cafe and supports students in providing wellbeing interventions for people across Plymouth and the local area.